CMPUT301F25arcane/arcane-events/docs/GEOLOCATION_IMPLEMENTATION_PROGRESS.md

 ### Phase 3: Use Session Location on Join Waitlist
 - [x] Commit 9: Update EventService to use session location on join ✅
 - [ ] Commit 10: ~~Add location validation in EventService~~ (CANCELLED) ❌
-- [ ] Commit 11: Update EventDetailFragment to pass session location on join (CHANGED) 🔄
+- [x] Commit 11: Update EventDetailFragment to pass session location on join ✅

 ### Phase 4: Event Creation with Location
 - [ ] Commit 12: Add Google Places Autocomplete to CreateEventFragment (address suggestions as organizer types)